 Your solicitor can help you to determine who is at fault for your accident.

-The first priority is to seek medical attention following an accident.
+Your first priority should be to seek medical attention following an accident.
 Your doctor, or another medical professional, will be able to draft a report citing the severity of your injury and offer the treatment or care that you require to make a recovery.
-This list is a rough outline of the type of evidence you might need in order to support a successful claim:
+This list is a rough outline of the type of evidence you might need to support a successful claim:

 Your solicitor will be able to answer any further questions or offer advice on how to go about obtaining this evidence.
 As part of your claim, it may be possible to recover additional expenses that you have incurred as a result of your injury.
 This includes medical bills, loss of earnings, travel expenses and the cost of any care/therapy you may have required to aid your recovery.